Pewejekubam/qbd-to-gnucash/prd/PRD-Module-Template-v3.2.0.md

 ## 8. Checklist
 - [ ] All function signatures are explicitly documented.
 - [ ] All interface contracts are complete and clear.
-- [ ] Error handling and logging requirements are met.
+- [ ] Error handling and logging requirements are met via the centralized logging module.
+- [ ] Error Logging and Graceful Exit: All errors and exceptions are logged and flushed before process exit, as per core PRD section 7.12 and the logging module.
 - [ ] Change management process is defined.
 - [ ] Test cases/examples are provided.